nestoregon/nestoregon.github.io/planning.md

 By doing so the person that is reviewing my website can easily identify what he is looking for.
 Otherwise I can have the "starred" projects which I think are the most interesting and then links to less interesting projects (divided by categories).

+## TODO

+- Great barrier reef: Provide make captures and provide a little bit more insight, otherwise is completed.